Rigid Heddle Loom, Table Loom, or Floor Loom: Which weaving loom is right for you?

 These three vehicles are all modes of transportation but require different levels of exertion on your part.

-A bicycle will get you where you want to go but you have to peddle your way and allow sufficient time to get to your destination.
-The rigid heddle loom will weave cloth in plain weave or with manipulation of the warp threads and heddle or heddles can weave more complex weaves.
+A bicycle will get you where you want to go, but you have to peddle your way and allow sufficient time to get to your destination.
+The rigid heddle loom will weave cloth in plain weave or with manipulation of the warp threads and heddle or with a second heddle can weave more complex patterns.
 Weaving requires more time and effort by the weaver.

 The moped will get you to your destination faster without as much exertion on your part.
 A table loom has a more complex set up, but, once warped, you can speed along weaving.

-A car is the more complex but speediest.
-Likewise, the floor loom has complex set up but can handle a longer warp and more complex weaves.
+A car is more complex but speediest.
+Likewise, the floor loom has a complex set up but can handle a longer warp and more complex weaves.

 Ok, I think you get the idea.
 Now, I will explain how each loom functions